Fatsoma/ticket_allocation_coding_test/README.md

 indication of programming ability and style please submit your solution for this ticket allocation problem.

-It is expected that you spend no more than an hour or two on this.
-A partial solution is still very useful.
+This is not a timed test, but you do not need to spend more than a couple of hours on this.
+A partial solution is still very useful, and you can describe your thoughts for next steps that would be taken.

 Your submission must be your own work.